Where to stay in Chamonix – The 7 best towns in the valley

 - traditional Alpine charm,

-- quieter than Chamonix Town,
+- quieter than Chamonix centre,

 - good selection of restaurants and après ski bars.